-As the economy ebbed and flowed many of the high tech jobs disappeared.
-The good news is that the people moving out of the area were replaced with new people coming to Christ.
-The vision was being fulfilled.
-Today over 50 percent of the people in the church have come out of our unique Utah religious culture.
-Around 2005 the church had grown to about 500 people in a place where there had never been a church like it with that kind of size and influence.
-Around that time we began to ask the question- “Is this all that God has for us?”
-It was at this point that we launched a new vision.
+As the economy ebbed and flowed in the 90’s many of the high tech jobs disappeared.
+The good news was that the people moving out of the area were replaced with new people from Utah Valley that were coming to Christ.
+Today close to 2/3 of the people that attend CenterPoint have roots in our unique Utah religious culture.

+By 2005 the church had grown to about 500 people in a place where there had never been a church like it with that kind of size and influence.
+Around that time the leadership of the church began to ask a question, “Is this all that God has for us?”
+It was at this point that a new chapter 2 vision was launched.
 Part of that vision was to relocate.
-The desire was to go from a place where we were hard to find to a place where we were impossible to miss.
+The desire was “to go from a place where we were hard to find to a place where we would be impossible to miss”.

 In 2006, the old church building across from Orem High School was put up for sale and the church purchased 5½ acres on the I15 freeway just south of University Parkway.
 At that time the church changed names once again to CenterPoint.
 This new name defined not only where we were - the center point of Utah Valley.
 It also spoke to our vision, which is to make Jesus known at the center point of our unique religious Utah culture.

 Building this new home on the property would prove more difficult than anyone imagined.
 In 2008 just as plans for a new building were finalized the economy imploded and it was no longer possible to build.
 At this time the church was meeting at Orem High School.
 CenterPoint became a church on wheels.
 From 2006 to 2016 worship services were held in 4 different schools, and the offices were housed in 4 different locations.

 Those were difficult times.
 Yet, those years included some of the best ministry in the history of the church.
 Hundreds of people came to Christ and were baptized.
 There were thriving ministries at both BYU and Utah Valley University.
 The next generation was encouraged to walk with Christ through children’s and student ministries.